 So, are you ready?
 Here is your ultimate…

 Here are the 3 ways you can combine the exercises below to make a macebell workout routine.

-Do each exercise for 1 minute, then rest for 30 seconds in-between each exercise.
-Repeat this for a total of 3-5 circuits.
+Choose 5 exercises from below and do each exercise for 1 minute, with 30 seconds rest in-between each exercise.
+Repeat this for a total of 3-5 rounds.

 Feet hip width apart.
 Step forward with the foot that’s on the loaded side into a lunge, then walk forward into a lunge on your opposite side.
 As you step forward to the opposite side, rotate the mace to a top position (as pictured to the left).
 From there, step forward again on the other side into a lunge while rotating the mace back down into a Side Load position; continue with this pattern as you walk forward.